Quofite/BarbarisDB/ReadMe.md

 5) Check for host and port in starting message(it should be first pair)

 ## Drivers
-At the moment DB has drivers for Node.js and Python, sooner C# and Java drivers will be added.
+At the moment DB has drivers for Node.js, Python and Java, sooner C#, PHP and Go drivers will be added.

 ### Node.js driver<a name="node_driver">:
 1) <b>npm install request</b> in your terminal